University of Wisconsin–Madison

 Required Documentation

-1. Justification Documentation: All temporary change in responsibilities with a rate increase must provide justification documentation outlining evidence for the need.
+1. Justification Documentation: All temporary change in responsibilities with a rate increase requests must include justification documentation outlining evidence for the need.
 The justification documentation should include:

 1. A list of the current responsibilities with a comparison list of the proposed responsibilities; and